MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Structuring zones for performance

-To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD set Target to
+To avoid a delay for clients using a nonconforming recursive resolver, domain owners SHOULD set TargetName to
 "." if possible.
 This will ensure that the required address records are already present in the client's DNS cache as part of the responses to the address queries that were issued in parallel.